futuresuper/fs-website-2021/src/blog-posts/teller-me-the-truth-commbanks-dirty-laundry-to-finally-get-aired.md

 We’re not waiting around to find out.

-Future Super is Australia’s first 100% fossil fuel free super fund.
-Our approach to climate risk is to make sure our portfolio has no exposure to coal, oil, gas, and the banks that finance fossil fuels.
+Future Super does not invest in fossil fuel companies.
+Our approach to climate risk is to make sure our portfolio screens out companies that frack, drill, or mine for coal.

 Super funds are designed to invest over long time horizons.
 When we look forward 10, 20 or 30 years, we see a world that’s increasingly powered by clean, renewable energy.
 So we’re investing in a renewably powered future, and that starts by being fossil fuel free.